RadekVyM/SimpleToolkit/README.md

 [![SimpleToolkit.SimpleShell](https://img.shields.io/nuget/v/SimpleToolkit.SimpleShell.svg?label=SimpleToolkit.SimpleShell)](https://www.nuget.org/packages/SimpleToolkit.SimpleShell/)
 [![Documentation](https://img.shields.io/badge/-Documentation%20-forestgreen)](./docs/SimpleToolkit.SimpleShell)

-The *SimpleToolkit.SimpleShell* package provides you with a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.
+The _SimpleToolkit.SimpleShell_ package provides you with a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.
 The implementation is simply called `SimpleShell`.

-All `SimpleShell` is is just a simple container for your content with the ability to put the hosting area for pages wherever you want, giving you the flexibility to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application while using great `Shell` URI-based navigation.
+All `SimpleShell` is is just a set of containers for your application content with the ability to put the hosting area for pages wherever you want, giving you the **flexibility** to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application.

+Bear in mind that **`SimpleShell` does not come with any navigation controls.** `SimpleShell` just gives you the ability to use custom navigation controls along with the URI-based navigation and automatic navigation stack management.

+> Before you begin using `SimpleShell`, I highly recommend familiarizing yourself with the original .NET MAUI `Shell` - especially with the URI-based [navigation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation), which works exactly the same as in `SimpleShell`.
+The `SimpleShell` class inherits from the `Shell` class.

 In order to use `SimpleShell`, you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file: